djhmateer/hugo-quickstart/content/posts/9 american lager.md

 [https://biabcalculator.com/](https://biabcalculator.com/)

-Strike Water: 30.5 litres for a 22 litre batch size
+Strike Water: 30.5 litres for a 22 litre batch size.
+This was a mistake (don't know why yet)

 Strike temp: 66 degrees